NAndrianos/Snake_game/README.md

 # Snake_game
-Part 1: Implement the snake game in python using threads.
+Part 1: Implemented a snake game in Python using threads.
-Part 2: Create a client/server UDP Pinger application.
+Part 2: Created a client/server UDP Pinger application.

-See the canvas page for more instructions.

-TODO:
-- Part 1
-- Part 2
-- Add documentation page